Lizette95/EDSA_ANALYSE_PREDICT/README.md

 ### FUNCTION 2: Five Number Summary

-This function returns a dictonary of the five(5) number summary
+This function returns a dictionary of the five(5) number summary.

 ### FUNCTION 3: Date Parser